Do AirPods Work with Android Phones? (How to Connect)

 - Can Android users connect their devices to the Apple AirPods?
-Yes, of course.
+Yes!
 We have compiled the things you should know about pairing these devices.

 Do AirPods Work With Android Devices?